gummesson/kapow/README.md

 Kapow! requires atleast PowerShell 2.0 in order to run.
 You can find out which version you're using by running `$PSVersionTable.PsVersion`.

-Some of the plugins remove default aliases for certain PowerShell tasks, like `gl` for `Get-Location` in the `git` plugin.
-If you're a "casual" user of the PowerShell, ie. you use it for working with Git, to run a few RubyGems and so forth, it'll probably won't affect you, but be aware of it.

 ## Installation

 ### Set up the PowerShell

 First you need to make sure that you can actually execute scripts by running `Get-ExecutionPolicy` in the PowerShell.
-If the output doesn't say `RemoteSigned` or `Unrestricted` you need to run the PowerShell as an *Administrator* and execute the following command: `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser -Confirm`.
+If the output doesn't say `RemoteSigned` or `Unrestricted` you need to run the PowerShell as an *Administrator* and execute the following command: `Set-ExecutionPolicy RemoteSigned`.
 This will grant the current user the permission to run scripts.

 ### Install Kapow!

-If you haven't got a `Microsoft.PowerShell_profile.ps1` file in your `C:\Users\USERNAME\Documents\WindowsPowerShell` folder you can run the `ìnstall.ps1` script by executing the following command: `.\install.ps1`.
-This will copy the `example.profile.ps1` file to the `WindowsPowerShell` folder and rename it to `Microsoft.PowerShell_profile.ps1`.
+Run the `ìnstall.ps1` script by executing the following command: `.\install.ps1`.
+This will copy and create the `Kapow.psm1` file to the `WindowsPowerShell\Modules` folder.
+You can then import the module by adding `Import-Module Kapow` to either your `Windows.PowerShell_profile.ps1` or `profile.ps1` file.

-If you have a `Microsoft.PowerShell_profile.ps1` file in your `C:\Users\USERNAME\Documents\WindowsPowerShell` folder you need to copy the content of the `example.profile.ps1` and paste it into the your `Microsoft.PowerShell_profile.ps1` file.

 ### Set your default settings

-The next step is to set the `$KapowDefaultPath` variable to point to the right folder in the `Microsoft.PowerShell_profile.ps1` file.
+The next step is to set the `$KapowDefaultPath` variable to point to the right folder in the `Kapow.psm1` file.
 The default path is `C:\Git\kapow`.
 This is incredibly important since everything will be sourced from that particular folder!

 Change the `$KapowDefaultHome` if you're planning on using a theme that's replacing your "home" folder with a tilde (`~`) and set the default prompt theme by changing the `$KapowDefaultTheme` variable.

-The `$KapowDefaultEditor` variable is primarily used in the `edit` plugin, so if you're not planning to use it you don't need to change it.
+The `$KapowDefaultEditor` variable is primarily used for the `edit` plugin, so if you're not planning to use it leave it blank.
+The same thing is true for the `$KapowEnableGitColors`.
+Set it to `$false` if you're not going to use the `git` plugin.

 The last thing you need to do is to choose which plugins to use.
-Look around in the `plugins` and then add them to the `$KapowDefaultPlugins` array in the `Microsoft.PowerShell_profile.ps1` file and you're done!
+Look around in the `plugins` and then add them to the `$KapowDefaultPlugins` array in the `Kapow.psm1` file and you're done!

 ### Optional: install a better console